 Overall, NASA’s Juno spacecraft in orbit of Jupiter is in good health and good condition as the probe heads toward its two-Earth year anniversary in orbit of the giant planet this July.
-The spacecraft’s good health bodes well in terms of NASA’s upcoming decision of whether to end the mission this summer or extend it, a decision that is largely understood to be related to how the spacecraft holds up to Jupiter’s intense radiation field.
+The spacecraft’s good health was a good sign ahead of NASA’s decision of whether to end the mission this summer or extend it, a decision that was largely understood to be related to how the spacecraft holds up to Jupiter’s intense radiation field.
+On June 7, the decision was taken to extend the mission.

 Following a flawless launch and cruise to Jupiter, the Juno spacecraft entered orbit of the gas giant on 4 July 2016, entering a 53 day checkout orbit.
 Juno was supposed to complete two of these checkout orbits before performing an engine burn to reduce the spacecraft’s orbital period and apojove (farthest point in the craft’s orbit of Jupiter) to its planned 14 day science orbit.